petersulyok/smfc/README.md

 	My experience is that Noctua fans in my box are running stable in the 35-100% fan level interval.
 An additional user experience is (see [issue #12](https://github.com/petersulyok/smfc/issues/12)) when Noctua fans are paired with Ultra Low Noise Adapter the minimum stable fan level could go up to 45% (i.e. 35% is not stable).

- 3. `[CPU zone] / [HD zone] hwmon_path=`: This parameter is **optional** and it will be generated automatically.
+ 3. `[CPU zone] / [HD zone] hwmon_path=`: This parameter is **optional**, and it will be generated automatically.
 You can use that for testing purpose or if the automatic generation did not work for you.
 In this case resolution of the wild characters (`?,*`) is still available.
  4. Several sample configuration files are provided for different scenarios in folder `./src/samples`.
 Please take a look on them, it could be a good starting point in the creation of your own configuration.

 ### 7. Running the service
 This `systemd` service can be started stopped in the standard way.
 Do not forget to reload `systemd` configuration after a new installation or if you changed the service definition file: